Back to all

 Figure 8 – Simple design demonstrating the interaction between Node-RED and Mosquitto.

-For a detailed guide on creating clients, refer to Cedalo’s extended guides like this one.
+For a detailed guide on creating MQTT clients, refer to Cedalo’s extended guides like this one.

 Once created, the two clients are visible on the Clients page.